so61pi/examples/linux-sysfs/readme.md

 **intro**

-- `sysfs` is just a wrapper of `kernfs` which actually takes care of node creation.
+- `sysfs` is just a wrapper of `kernfs` which actually takes care of nodes creation.
 - files/links can be created by
     + `sysfs_create_file`
     + `sysfs_create_file_ns`